 So I help her find John in her bible, this woman who learned the books of the bible together with her ABCs as a girl.
-This woman who has read it cover to cover every year for fifty, who can no longer find the gospel according to John.
+This woman who has read her bible cover to cover every year for fifty, who can no longer find the gospel according to John.

-She smiles demurely and averts her gaze, but I think I saw the longing for home on her face.
+She smiles demurely and averts her gaze, but I think I glimpsed the longing for home on her face.
 I pat her hand, whisper, "It's fine."

 It is not fine; she can't find John, but she can't forget the truth of this.
 The irony hurts.
 We squeeze each other's hand with a last knowing glance, let go and look forward.
 Mother and daughter-in-law, sitting side by side, are left to our own devices, two brave faces turning together and alone into the unknown.